peknis/sdk-nrf/doc/nrf/known_issues.rst

   There is a chance of failure if an advertising report is received just before the scanner times out or is disabled.
   This can lead to the scanner not delivering any further advertising reports when re-enabled.

+.. rst-class:: v2-3-0 v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0

+DRGN-18714: Assert when advertising or initiating after disconnection The controller could assert when starting a connectable advertiser or creating a connection too quickly after disconnection.

+.. rst-class:: v2-3-0 v2-2-0

+DRGN-18775: Periodic Advertisement Sync Transfer receiver fails to synchronize with large periodic advertising intervals The Periodic Advertisement Sync Transfer (PAST) sender may generate an incorrect SyncInfo field for periodic advertising intervals greater than five seconds.

+.. rst-class:: v2-3-0 v2-2-0

+DRGN-18833: Assert when the periodic sync is in progress The Periodic Advertisement Sync Transfer (PAST) sender could assert if the associated periodic sync was not fully established.

+.. rst-class:: v2-3-0 v2-2-0

+DRGN-18971: Low TX power on the nRF21540 DK in connected state TX power value goes to the default one on the nRF21540 DK in connected state when using MPSL FEM and manually configuring the radio power.

+.. rst-class:: v2-3-0 v2-2-0

+DRGN-19003: Fail to synchronize using the Periodic Advertising Sync Transfer procedure The controller cannot synchronize to a periodic advertising train using the Periodic Advertising Sync Transfer procedure if it has previously tried to do it while it was already synchronized to the periodic advertising train.

+.. rst-class:: v2-3-0 v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0

+DRGN-18840: Disconnect with transaction_collision when receiving LL_PHY_UPDATE_IND with "no change" The peripheral would disconnect with DIFFERENT_TRANSACTION_COLLISION when a collision of a connection update and a PHY update occurs even if the central asks for no change.

+.. rst-class:: v2-3-0 v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0

+DRGN-19058: Do not accept the advertising handle specified by the host The Controller would not accept an advertising handle provided in HCI commands with values above the configured number of advertising sets.

 .. rst-class:: v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0 v1-4-2 v1-4-1 v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0

 DRGN-18261: SoftDevice Controller wrongly uses non-zero randomness for the first advertising event